 Two HWs and two IC quiz scores will count toward your semester grade.
-There will be three HWs and three IC_quizzes (worth 20-points each) administered so that you may drop your lowest HW and your lowest IC quiz scores, or be excused from one of each during the semester.
+There will be three HWs and three IC_quizzes (worth 20-points each) administered so that you may drop your lowest HW and your lowest IC_quiz scores, or be excused from one of each during the semester.

 You may submit HW to your TA in advance in case of a scheduled absence on the due date.
-Otherwise, HW will be collected in class between 9:20am and 9:30am on the due date.
-Any submission after 9:30am on the due date is considered to be late.
-No late homework will be graded, even if it is only one minute late.
+Otherwise, HW will be collected in class between 12:20pm and 12:30pm on the due date.
+Any submission after 12:30pm on the due date is considered to be late.
+No late HW will be graded, even if it is only one minute late.
 Note that only your two highest scored HWs will count toward your grade.

-IC_Quizzes will only be administered during scheduled times.
-Note that only your two highest scored Quizzes will count toward your grade.
-Quiz questions will be a combination of multiple-choice and short problem solving, and will typically be similar to questions in MindTap, pop quizzes, HW and/or worksheets.
+- NOTE: You are encouraged to cooperate with your classmates on HW (work in groups, discuss the solutions).
+However, you must submit your own handwritten copy with your name on it. - NOTE: IC_Quizzes will only be administered during scheduled times.
+Quiz questions will be a combination of multiple-choice and short problem solving, and will typically be similar to questions in pop quizzes, HW and/or worksheets.